agilosoftware/objeq/doc/Reference.md

 But the former query will return no Items in the Result Set if there are no elements in the addresses array.
 On the other hand, the latter query will return a null in the Result Set.

-#### 'Each' Selector
+#### 'Expand' Selector
-The 'Each' Selector is used to drill into an Array and return all of its elements, if there are any, contributing them individually to the final Result Set:
+The 'Expand' Selector is used to drill into an Array and return all of its elements, if there are any, contributing them individually to the final Result Set:

-    lastName == 'Beck' each addresses
+    lastName == 'Beck' expand addresses

 You can also use the shorthand: